symfony/symfony-docs/doctrine.rst

 .. note::

-    Of course, you can also issue complex queries, which you'll learn more about in the :ref:`doctrine-queries` section.
+    You can also issue complex queries, which you'll learn more about in the :ref:`doctrine-queries` section.

 You can also take advantage of the useful ``findBy()`` and ``findOneBy()`` methods